 She would receive only formal protests from her son on her behalf.

-On Feb.
-7, 1587, Mary, Queen of Scots was sent to the gallows at Fotheringhay Castle.
+On February 7, 1587, Mary was sent to the gallows at Fotheringhay Castle.

 “Look to your consciences,” she told the courtroom, “and remember that the theatre of the whole world is wider than the kingdom of England.”